edopelawi/CascadingTableDelegate/README.md

 ## TODOs

-- Add the sample page with rich and long content.
+- Add sample page in the example with rich and long content.
 - Use the sample page in README.md.
 - Publish to GitHub.
 - Publish to Cocoapods.